just-another-downer/landgrid-support/_articles/add-data-via-csv.md

 With landgrid.com, you can import data from CSVs and Excel spreadsheets to visualize, query, and work with the data on a parcel map.

 **NOTE** Uploading data works best if source datasets contain a column with Parcel IDs so we can match precisely.
 It is possible to match with latitude/longitude or by address, but the margin of error may be higher.
+To watch a more detailed video on imports or troubleshooting, [follow this link.](https://youtu.be/oflHslYfcGo)

 Below is a step-by-step guide to importing data from a CSV or Excel spreadsheet: